-Sheriff David Clouse was sworn in as the 18th Sheriff of Navajo County on February 12, 2019.
-Sheriff Clouse has been with the Navajo County Sheriff’s Office for 10 years.
-He attended the Arizona Law Enforcement Academy in Phoenix, AZ and started his career with NCSO as a patrol Deputy later promoting up the ranks to Sheriff.
-He began his career working in Heber and has since worked in every community NCSO covers.
-He was named Deputy of the Year in 2011 and Supervisor of the year in 2016.
-He Promoted to Sergeant and then Detective Sergeant.
-Sheriff Clark later appointed him to Deputy Chief in 2018.
-As Deputy Chief, he was in command over Patrol, Dispatch, Training, Criminal Investigations, Property & Evidence, Civil Division and Training.
-Sheriff Clouse has had a successful career with NCSO since 2009 promoting and serving in several different functions and receiving hundreds of hours of advanced training in leadership and Law Enforcement practices.
+Sheriff David Clouse has served the residents of Navajo County for over 15 years.
+He started his career with NCSO as a patrol Deputy later promoting up the ranks to Sheriff.
+He began his career working in Heber and has since worked in every community within NCSO’s jurisdiction.
+He was named Deputy of the Year in 2011 and Supervisor of the Year in 2016.
+During his career, he was in command over Patrol, Dispatch, Training, Criminal Investigations, Property & Evidence, the Civil Division, and Training.
+Sheriff Clouse has had a successful career with NCSO and has received hundreds of hours of advanced training in leadership and Law Enforcement practices.
 On February 12, 2019, he was sworn in as the 18th Sheriff of Navajo County.

-Sheriff Clouse has generational ties to Navajo County and the Sheriff’s Office.
-Sheriff Clouse is the grandson of former Sheriff, Glen L. Flake who served as Sheriff of Navajo County for 12 years and in law enforcement for a total of 29 years within Navajo County.
-David’s great grandfather, S. Eugene Flake was also a Deputy for Navajo County in the 1930’s and 40’s.
-David and his wife Angela, along with their 4 daughters make their home in Snowflake.
-That makes 7 generations who have lived in Snowflake and he lives on the same block as his great grandfathers did, his roots to Navajo County run deep.
+Sheriff is an Arizona native and has generational ties to Navajo County and the Sheriff’s Office.
+He is the grandson of former Sheriff Glen L. Flake who served as the Sheriff of Navajo County for 12 years and in law enforcement for a total of 29 years within Navajo County.
+David’s great-grandfather, S. Eugene Flake, was also a Deputy for Navajo County in the 1930s and 40’s.
+David and his wife Angela, along with their 4 daughters and one son make their home in Snowflake.
+That makes 7 generations who have lived in Navajo County.

 The Sheriff's Office is comprised of many units: Patrol, Communications, Criminal Investigations, Evidence, Administration, Adult Detention (Jail), Training, and Search and Rescue.
 The Sheriff's Office also sponsors the Sheriff's Auxiliary Volunteers who assist the uniformed deputies and local law enforcement partners in numerous areas whenever called upon, saving county taxpayer dollars.